RahulSahOfficial/LLD/README.md

 - Made 2 abstract class `IChannel` and `ISubscriber` and 2 concrete class `Channel` and` Subsriber`. `Channel` have 5 methods `addSubscriber`, `removeSubscriber`, `notify`, `uploadVideo`, `getLatestVideo` and `Subscriber` class have method `update`.
 - This was breaking **Single Responsibility Principle** as the Channel and both reponsibilities which are business logic and handling subscriber.
 Hence moved subcriber handling functionality in the base class.
 Now Channel have only methods `uploadVideo` and `getLatestVideo`(Much Cleaner).

+### Day 13 : Decorator Design Pattern
+- Attach additional responsibilities to object dynamically.
+- Prefer Composition over Inheritance (Multiple classes with combination of functionalities).
+- Made `ICharacter` abstract class and made `Mario` child class.
+Then made `IDecorator` and made 3 decorator class `HeightUpDec`, `GunPowerDec` and `StarPowerDec` to add additional functionalities.
+- Made  `Coffee` abstract class and made 2 child class `Espresso` and `Latte`.
+Then made decorator abstract class `CustomizationDecorator` and made 2 decorators `SugarDecorator` and `CreamDecorator` to add description and cost.
+- Added Bold Italics feature in GoogleDoc project made `TextFormattingDecorator` abstract class and made 2 decorators `Bold` and `Italics` then in `DocumentEditor` added extra method `addElement` allowing flexible combination of elements like Bold(Text)
 ---